kingToolbox/WindTerm/README.md

 See [Intro Videos](https://kingtoolbox.github.io)

-# Roadmap
+# Download

-**Release cycle:**

-  2-3 weeks.

-**Next release (Late June，for reference only):**
-- Auto complete

-**Todo list:**
-- Protocols:
-  - Rlogin
-  - SSH
-    - X11 Forwarding
-    - Port forwarding (Tunnel)
-- UI:
-  - Config dialog
-  - Local filer for cmd, powershell
-  - Quick command bar.
-- Terminal:
-  - Linux bash
-  - MacOs bash
-- Session:
-  - Proxy
-  - Chat mode
-  - Log and log viewer
-- File transfer:
-  - ftp, ftps
-  - Xmodem, Ymodem, Zmodem(sz, rz)
-- Script, macro and plugin stystem
-- More ...
+Windows Binary: https://github.com/kingToolbox/WindTerm/releases

+(The binary of Macos and Linux will be committed later)

 # Issues and feature requests

 Any issues and feature requests are welcome.
 Please click [issues](https://github.com/kingToolbox/WindTerm/issues) to commit an issue.

-# Download

-Windows Binary: https://github.com/kingToolbox/WindTerm/releases

-(The binary of Macos and Linux will be committed later)

 # Screenshots